Holistic Speech Pathology

 Structural, because of the re-aligning of body structures.
 Practitioners of IST evaluate the body to find structural abnormalities by assessing movement disorders, then prioritize the dysfunction for efficient treatment.

-In addition to IST, Michelle employs oral-respiratory and feeding techniques as well as PROMPT therapy for integration and skill stimulation.
-Please use the links below for further information:
+In addition to IST, Michelle employs oral-respiratory, sound therapy, feeding techniques as well as PROMPT therapy for integration and skill stimulation.